 When early intervention services are delivered in childcare settings or community locations that require a fee, the parent is responsible for paying any associated costs.
 Clarke New York is approved as a provider of Early Intervention Program services and is under contract with the NYS Department of Health to deliver early intervention services.

 Admission & Enrollment

 You’ve researched our programs and services, and read about children and families who have found success at Clarke.
-You think Clarke could be the right place for your child.
+You think Clarke New York, a resource and school for children who are deaf or hard of hearing and their families, could be the right place for your child.
 What happens next?
-Contact the school to learn more about our programs and to arrange for a visit.

 How students are funded